 Side Effect Of Certain Drugs

 Like humans, cats sometimes need the assistance of medications in order to recover from diseases.
 Despite the fact that cat-specific drugs rarely give the felines difficulty, they could still cause a couple of changes in daily habits including urination.
 Hence, if your fluffy is drinking and peeing more than usual, one of the first things you must consider is if it's on medication.
-In the case your kitty is receiving some drugs to treat health issues, increased thirst and rises in frequency of urination might be side effects.
+In case your kitty is receiving some drugs to treat health issues, increased thirst and rises in frequency of urination might be side effects.

 Obstructed Urinary Tract